In Depth Baby Product Reviews Led by a Pediatrician

 Where are You Strolling?

-Where you plan to use your stroller the most and the kind of terrain you'll be pushing over is a major factor in stroller satisfaction.
+Where you plan to use your stroller the most and the kind of terrain you'll be traversing is a major factor in overall stroller satisfaction.
 A jogging stroller might be a no-go if you are a city dweller strolling on crowded city sidewalks or in small cafes.
 However, if you plan to visit parks, go hiking, or like to run, a standard traditional stroller isn't going to meet your needs.
 We recommend paying close attention to maneuverability and the kind of tires on each stroller to find the one that is right for your plans.

 The Britax B-Free has a unique storage bin with leg rest flip-up access in the front, giving you more access options.